Not seeing the results you want from your YouTube SEO campaigns?

 Want them to subscribe?
 Again, use a card.

-For full instructions on how to use and implement cards, click here.
+For full instructions on how to use and implement cards for YouTube SEO, click here.

 YouTube is its own search engine, remember?